liveahero-wiki/liveahero-wiki.github.io/_charas/hisaki.md

 h_gachaResult = "The rumored super inventor Hisaki's ready for action!
-Just leave it to me, client.<br>I'll show you the best technology of the whole universe!" s_gachaResult = "Did somebody call for the genius inventor Hisaki?<br>OKOK, I'll cooperate with you, you're the client an' all.<br>I will support you perfectly with the tech I put my heart and soul into! " rankMax = "I feel like I can go anywhere I want if I'm with you,<br>Let's go together my client, beyond the future and even further beyond that"
+Just leave it to me, client.<br>I'll show you the best technology of the whole universe!" s_gachaResult = "Did somebody call for the genius inventor Hisaki?<br>OKOK, I'll cooperate with you, you're the client an' all.<br>I will support you perfectly with the tech I put my heart and soul into! " rankMax = "I feel like I can go anywhere I want if I'm with you,<br>Let's go together my client, beyond the future and even further beyond that" loveIndexMax = "Somehow I'm always out of control when it's about you...,<br>Hey...from now on can you always be by my side?<br>..my future..needs you.."
 APPRECIATION = "Are you free tonight, client?
 Wanna go for a test drive of my latest work with me?<br>Eh, why the sudden invitation? heheh who knows.."
 DAILY = "Yo,  client!
 Look at this!
 A new invention I work on yesterday... wait a minute!<br>At least let me do a little presentation before we start with work!"
 HERO = "Applying your knowledge of chemistry to make explosives and fight.<br>It's pretty noisy, but kinda fun.
 She and I share that experiment-loving spirit,  I think we'll get along."